sentinelcanary/sentinelcanary/INSTALL.md

 =================

 This is only known to work on 32-bit Debian 6 (Squeeze).
-It is also known to fail on Ubuntu 12.04 because Python 2.5.6 won't build, though I suspect that's a package thing.
+It is also known to fail on Ubuntu 12.04 because Python 2.5.6 fails to build.

 Installing Canary
 =================